PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The scenes are compiled into Sprite, Group and State classes, however there are many aspects of the game that are out of the scope of the tool, like for example the logic of the game is something that you have to write yourself.
 In this section we explain how you can insert your own code into the files generated by the editor.

-There are two main ways to insert your code: (1) by writting it directly in certain parts of the file or (2) by writing it in the ``userCode`` parameter of the scene configuration.
+There are two main ways to insert your code: (1) by writing it directly in certain parts of the file or (2) by writing it in the ``userCode`` parameter of the scene configuration.

-Writting into the code file
+Writing into the code file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You are always allowed to write in any part of the generated file, but if you do not follow certain rules that code could be overwritten (lost) in the next compilation.
 There are very well defined sections of the file where you can write your code and it is preserved from compilation to compilation.

 - As general rule just write your code in sections where it says ``// -- user code here --``.
-- All the files have a ``/* --- start generated code --- */`` line at the begining of the file, you can write your code before that.
+- All the files have a ``/* --- start generated code --- */`` line at the beginning of the file, you can write your code before that.
 - All the files have a ``/* --- end generated code --- */`` line at the end of the file, you can write your code after that.
 - In JavaScript 6 and TypeScript generated files you can write your code between the comments: